terencelou/terencelou/README.md

 **[AnySearch](https://anysearch.com/) is the search infrastructure for AI Agents.**

-API, MCP, and Skill.
+API, MCP and Skill.
 One unified search interface for high-quality information.

 ## Follow us